Apatakiti/portfolio/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this portfolio!

 ## Acknowledgments

 - Hat tip to anyone whose code was used
 - A big thanks to [@Maclinz](https://github.com/Maclinz) lesson and code
-- Inspiration
-- etc

 ## 📝 License